DibyaProkash/Arduino-sensor-based-ruler/README.md

   2. Processing software

 Arduino IDE Installation:
-If you have not downloaded the Arduino IDE in your system (i.e., desktop, laptop, etc.), please download [Arduino IDE] (https://www.arduino.cc/en/software).
+If you have not downloaded the Arduino IDE in your system (i.e., desktop, laptop, etc.), please download Arduino IDE from this URL: https://www.arduino.cc/en/software

 You can find installation guidelines for installing Arduino from this URL: https://accautomation.ca/arduino-uno-super-starter-kit-software/